macqueen0987/rimworld-openworld-discord-bot/README.md

 I'll try to add more features in the future
 and my english is terrible so are my codes.... but it works anyway
 ## What can it do?
-* update mods in mod collection without running bot
+* update mods in mod collection
 * send command to openworld server console
 * send command to server directory
 * start, stop server